 Gnaw on some fresh celery, carrots, broccoli, or cucumbers.
 These foods can help scrape plaque from your teeth, removing some of the odor-causing bacteria.
-Plus, fresh veggies are also good foods for teeth.
+Plus, fresh veggies are good foods for teeth.

 Hard cheeses and proteins are low in sugar, so they don’t contribute to bacteria growth in your mouth.
 Cheese also contains enzymes that help neutralize the bacteria that lead to bad breath.

 Yes, plain old water can help wash away any food particles left in your mouth.
 Swishing it around may also help loosen anything left between your teeth.

 If you or a coworker happens to have some mouthwash handy, you can use it to help freshen your mouth.
 Just don’t use it any longer than recommended because the chemicals may dry out your mouth, which can cause bad breath.

 Sugarless chewing gum can help in two ways: it can loosen food particles stuck between your teeth, and it helps produce more saliva, which is what your mouth uses to naturally wash away bacteria.

 Look for a piece of material you can use to brush your teeth.
 Make sure it isn’t too rough or it may damage your enamel.
 Wet it with water, and if you happen to have toothpaste or mouthwash, use it with the cloth.
 Wrap it around your finger and brush, just as you would a toothbrush.
 Don’t forget to wash your hands first.

 You already know that sugar of any kind, whether in candy, soda, or desserts is not good for your teeth.
 Sugar feeds the bacteria in your mouth and can also create bad breath.
 If you want to keep your breath fresh, don’t eat or drink anything sugary.